Who We Are

 Board Member – Member-At-Large

-Julia is the founder of A̱ka̱la Outdoor Education Society.
-Exploring her traditional territories gave her a purpose and an identity.
-She wants to create access to the land for fellow Musgamagw Dzawada̱’enux̱w, so that they can experience and connect to the places that their ancestors thrived.
-Julia identifies as two-spirit.
-She is a Paddle Canada certified Coastal Canoe Instructor.
+Jules (she/them) is one of the founders of A̱ka̱la Outdoor Education Society.
+Exploring their traditional territories and connecting to their relatives gave them a purpose and an identity.
+They want to create access to the land for fellow Musgamakw Dzawada̱’enux̱w, so that others can experience and connect to the places that their ancestors thrived.
+Jules identifies as non-binary.
+They are a Paddle Canada certified Coastal Canoe Instructor, apprenticing as a spruce weaver, and are learning to become a trapper.

 Agathe Bernard